theforeman/foreman-documentation/guides/README.md

 It's also possible to check links; the following command will check all links except example.com domain:

 	make linkchecker

+## Building Locally Using a Container

+You can build Foreman documentation locally using a container image.
+This requires the cloned git repository plus an application such as Podman or Docker to build and run container images.

+1. Build container image:

+       podman build --tag foreman_documentation .

+2. Build Foreman documentation.
+   Run this command in your `foreman-documentation` repository:

+       rm -rf guides/build && podman run --rm -v $(pwd):/foreman-documentation foreman_documentation make html

+   On SELinux enabled systems, run this command:

+       rm -rf guides/build && podman run --rm -v $(pwd):/foreman-documentation:Z foreman_documentation make html

 ## Reading or Publishing